 Consider this phrase – “Action gets results”.
 To calculate the self-attention for the first word “Action”, we will calculate scores for all the words in the phrase with respect to “Action”.
 This score determines the importance of other words when we are encoding a certain word in an input sequence

-1. The score for the first word is calculated by taking the dot product of the Query vector (q1) with the keys vectors (k1, k2, k3) of all the words:
+1. Taking the dot product of the Query vector (q1) with the keys vectors (k1, k2, k3) of all the words calculates the score for the first word:

 2. Then, these scores are divided by 8 which is the square root of the dimension of the key vector: